Python3 Orchestrator

 main.py INFO Key pipeline variables

-main.py INFO CI_COMMIT_BRANCH=master
+main.py INFO CI_COMMIT_BRANCH=main

 main.py INFO CI_JOB_NAME=Run Python Project